Anduin2017/AnduinOS-Docs/Applications/Web-Browsers/Firefox/Firefox.md

 # Firefox

+!!! tip "AnduinOS Verified App - Open Source"

+    Firefox is an AnduinOS verified app and it runs awesome on AnduinOS, with easy installation and automatic updates.

 Firefox is a free and open-source web browser developed by the Mozilla Foundation.
 It is available for Windows, macOS, Linux, and Android.

 By default, AnduinOS is shipped with Firefox as the default web browser.